ashusharma264010/Zomato-Spatial-Analysis/README.md

 # Zomato Spatial Analysis
- Sapatial Analysis on Zomato data , By using heatmaps.
+ Geo Spatial Analysis on Zomato data , By using heatmaps.